zombre98/zia/src/server/api/README.md

 It will let you load a directory of modules or a single module via the function `loadModules` or `loadOneModule`.<br/>
 AModulesManager bring you an implementation of StatesManager through `getStageManager`

-Each module needs to `extern` a function called `registersHook` You should give them your StageManager.
+Each module needs to `extern` a function called `registerHooks` You should give them your StageManager.
 The StageManager will be used in order to hook* his functions where he wants.<br/>
- `registersHook` will be used to hook your functions.
+ `registerHooks` will be used to hook your functions.

 For example, in pseudo-code, if you call your **StageManager** `manager` : <br/>
 `manager.stage.moment("moduleName", module)`